 There is no existing bulky street furniture immediately adjacent to the appeal site.
-As such, the siting of a kiosk in this location would not impede pedestrians wishing to cross Euston Road at this point.
-Further to this, the appellant does not consider the appeal site to be a natural crossing point, given that traffic signal controlled pedestrian crossings are located adjacent to the south west, providing a natural crossing point.
-Pedestrians will naturally be drawn to this safe passage when seeking to cross Euston Road given the highly trafficked nature.
+As such, the siting of a kiosk in this location would not impede pedestrians wishing to cross Hampstead Road at this point.
+Further to this, the appellant does not consider the appeal site to be a natural crossing point, given that traffic signal controlled pedestrian crossings are located adjacent to the north, providing a natural crossing point.
+Pedestrians will naturally be drawn to this safe passage when seeking to cross Hampstead Road given the highly trafficked nature.
 It is also important to note that the back and sides of the kiosk would consist of reinforced laminated glass panels which provide excellent through visibility, further reducing any risk of sight lines being impeded.
 The kiosk would be subject to a programme of regular maintenance and cleaning which will ensure that the glass panels remain in a transparent state, discouraging anti-social behaviour.

-A review of the available CrashMap data for the last three years uncovers only four slight and two serious accidents in the vicinity of the appeal site.
-Only one of these accidents occurred on the side of Euston Road adjacent to the appeal site.
+A review of the available CrashMap data for the last three years uncovers only three slight accidents in the vicinity of the appeal site.
 As such, this could not be considered an inherently dangerous stretch of road.

-Figure 8 Available CrashMap data at appeal site (2015-17)
+Figure 5 Available CrashMap data at appeal site (2015-17)